Wild translation surfaces and infinite genus: Basics on translation surfaces and their singularities

-we can spiral the strip around the missing point $0$.
-The image $U$ of the strip under $f$ is endowed with the pullback of the Euclidean metric on $\mathbb{C}$ via the canonical map $U \to B(0,\epsilon)$.
-Some examples are sketched in \autoref{fig_examples_angular_sectors}.
+we can spiral the strip around the puncture at $0$.
+We endow the image $U$ of the strip under $f$ with the pullback of the Euclidean metric on $\mathbb{C}$ via the projection to the first component.
+Some examples of the projection of~$U$ are sketched in \autoref{fig_examples_angular_sectors}.

+Such an image $U$ together with an embedding in $X$ defines an angular sector, as is made precise in the following definition.